mahmoudhaney/SmallCollegeSystem/README.md

   - Git & GitHub

 ### Other Project in this Training:
-- Project 1
+- Project 1: <a href="https://github.com/mahmoudhaney/BrightStars" target="blank">BrightStars</a>
-- Project 2
+- Project 2: <a href="https://github.com/mahmoudhaney/SunriseCompany" target="blank">Sunrise Company</a>

 ### Demo Video for this Project: